vo-tech/vo-tech/README.md

 ### Featured Projects:

-*   **EmissaoDeNotasFiscais:** Complete automation of invoice generation in a web system using Python and Selenium.
 *   **PlanilhaCaixa:** Cash flow management system built entirely in Google Sheets with Google Apps Script, including a custom interface and automated backups.
 *   **gestor-caixa:** Data integration between a legacy system and Google Sheets, using Python for extraction and Google Apps Script for insertion.